 SECTION 4.0 SYSTEMS ENGINEERING PROCESS

 This is the third phase of the MMITSS project and the Systems Engineering “V” Process has been followed for each phase.
-Figure 1 System Engineering Management Plan on the Systems Engineering Life Cycle Line below shows the documents that are relevant for this SEMP document.
+Error!
+Reference source not found. below shows the documents that are relevant for this SEMP document.
 The following documents already exist for MMITSS:

 Concept of Operations